Normative Feeling: Socially Patterned Affective Mechanisms: Results

-This is the emergent encoding of a social preference, which takes into account the social consequences of taking too much resource.
-This social preference is encoded in how affect works itself, with social maintenance rewiring what it means to be in a "good" or "bad" mood.
-We emphasise that this emerges through evolution and social maintenance alone, without us hand coding the effects of stimuli on mood and mood on behaviour.
-Moreover, eating more in a favourable state (good mood) is similar to positive feedback based hormonal mechanisms e.g. social hormones like oxytocin which are involved in social and non social functions \cite{taylor_tend_2006,khan_long-term_2022}.
+This behaviour, eating more when an agent is in a good mood and less when the agent is in a bad mood, is the emergent encoding of a social preference, which takes into account the social consequences of taking too much resource.
+This social preference is encoded in how the mood mechanism works itself, with punishment rewiring what it means to be in a "good" or "bad" mood.
+We emphasise that this emerges through evolution and punishment alone, without us hand-coding the effects of stimuli on mood and mood on behaviour.
+Moreover, eating more in a favourable state (good mood) is similar to positive feedback-based hormonal mechanisms, e.g. social hormones like oxytocin, which are involved in social and non-social functions \cite{taylor_tend_2006,khan_long-term_2022}.
+Furthermore, the agents withdrawing from taking from the shared resource when in a "bad" mood, in order to avoid punishment, can be interpreted as a depressive mood.
+According to the social risk hypothesis, depression represents an adaptive response to the perceived threat of exclusion from important social relationships that, over the course of evolution, have been critical to maintaining an individual's fitness prospects \cite{allen_darwinian_2006,allen_social_2003}.

-Further, there is a negative correlation between D\_array\_weight\_avg\_list vs. sanction\_Mu\_weight\_avg\_list.
-This means that agents seem to punish less when they are losing energy and they are more tolerant to deviance when they are in a "bad mood" (they are losing energy either because there is no food/they are punished) and punish more when they are losing energy (bad mood).
-This seems irrational, but again if we look at this behaviour in the context of punishment, it allows for agents to minimise the punishment expenditure on energy when they are in a bad mood (they are losing energy either because there is no food/they are punished) and therefore more efficient \cite{hertwig_fast_2009}.
+Further, there is a negative correlation between avg-$W_{energy-gain}$ vs. avg-$W_{sanction}$.
+This means that agents seem to punish less when they are losing energy, and they are more tolerant to deviance when they are in a "bad mood" (they are losing energy either because there is no food/they are punished) and punish more when they are losing energy (bad mood).
+This seems irrational, but again, if we look at this behaviour in the context of punishment, it allows for agents to minimise the punishment expenditure on energy when they are in a bad mood (they are losing energy either because there is no food/they are being punished) and therefore more efficient in a social environment \cite{hertwig_fast_2009}.